thomasstxyz/ansible-example-keepalived-floating-ip/README.md

 You might need to change the network interface name in `group_vars/`, if it is different than `eth0`.

+If you run a firewall, make sure to expose port 112 for both peers.

 Run the playbook.

     $ ansible-playbook -i inventory main.yml